jrcain-usgs/asc-public-docs/docs/concepts/missions/kplo/shadowcam-photometric-angles.md

 `phocube` can calculate incedence and emission angles for an image.
 (See also: [Camera Geometry - phocube](concepts/camera-geometry-and-projections/camera-geometry/#phocube) and the [phocube ISIS App Manual](https://isis.astrogeology.usgs.gov/dev/Application/presentation/Tabbed/phocube/phocube.html))

-??? note "Enabling the Progress Bar in IsisPreferences"
+??? note "Enabling the Progress Bar to Monitor Long Runtimes"

     To monitor `phocube`'s progress over what may be a long run-time, configure the `ProgressBar=On` and set the desired `ProgressBarPercent` in the IsisPreferences file, under `Group=UserInterface`: